 - Keep in mind that all the changes made in the desktop version of your site will be applied to the tablet and mobile versions as well.
 However, if you make changes on the tablet version, the changes will only be applied to the tablet and mobile versions.
 If you edit anything in the mobile version, it will only be applied to the mobile version.

-- If you want to simultaneously delete an element from all the edit modes, you'll need to delete it from the version where it was first created.
+- If you want to simultaneously delete an element from all the design modes, you'll need to delete it from the version where it was first created.

 You can also duplicate Elements/Blocks and set the visibility for one of them to Desktop only, while the other one on Mobile/Tablet.
 That will allow you to edit the looks of your Website without affecting the Desktop version.